-Our next step is to mount & extract the stage 3 to our new filesystem
+The next step is to mount & extract the stage 3 to your new filesystem

 Once your files are extracted, be sure that your â€˜dateâ€™ command returns the correct UTC time, and if not fix it to match the correct UTC time (# date MMDDhhmmYYYY), after that is sorted we can chroot into our environment.
 If you are SSHâ€™d into the system at this point, it is best to start a session in screen before you chroot.

 Select your profile (your default USE flags are determined based on the profile that you set).